Perth Convention and Exhibition Centre: History

 In 2016 the Perth Convention and Exhibition Centre attracted more than 900,000 visitors, including 98,000 national and international delegates.
+However, a report released that same year by the Tourism Council of Western Australia asserted that the centre should be expanded with an additional 10000 m2 of space in order to remain competitive.
+In 2019, it was found that the underground carpark was experiencing subsidence issues.
+In 2022, Brookfield purchased a 50 percent stake in the centre.

+In January 2024, the Government of Western Australia revealed plans by Wyllie Group and Brookfield to upgrade the centre.
+The proposal included expanding capacity as well as building a new waterfront area with direct access to the Swan River with three jetties and a floating performance stage, and a new pedestrian bridge connecting the centre to Elizabeth Quay.
+Wyllie Group had hoped the upgrade would be completed by 2029, however in November 2025 the State Government cancelled the A$1.6 billion upgrade project to free up funds for three major hospital projects instead.

 Location

-The centre is between Mounts Bay Road and the Mitchell Freeway off-ramp, with the Elizabeth Quay development adjacent to the east of the complex.
+The centre is between Mounts Bay Road and the Mitchell Freeway off-ramp, with Elizabeth Quay east just beyond Elizabeth Quay railway station.

 Operations

 It is the only purpose-built convention centre in Western Australia and can cater for functions of up to 5,000 delegates.
 The project was aimed at attracting major conventions to Perth, with the state's tourism and hospitality industries in mind.

 The centre has two public lifts, one travelling from the underground car park, through level one, concluding at level two; the other from level two to level three.